Munazirr/Munazirr_Inventory_Service/README.md

 ## ✅ Overview

 The Inventory Service provides REST APIs to:
-- Add stock for a product
+-  Add or update stock for products
-- View current stock
+- Retrieve current stock
 - Reduce stock when an order is placed
+- Communicates with the Product Service to verify product existence
+- Dockerized with `docker-compose`
+- Swagger UI for API documentation
 ---

 ## ⚙️ Setup Instructions